 We’ve all had that piece of content.
 A whitepaper or other asset that is absolutely awful.
 Maybe it’s boring.
 Maybe the writing is bad.
 Maybe the person who made it had zero design experience.

 And you, yes you, are expected to write copy for an email promoting it or are supposed to share it on social media.
 Maybe it’s for a client or to build a better relationship with a partner.

 It doesn’t have to be as painful as pulling teeth.

 Whether you are promoting an asset from a client or were simply handed a colleague’s shoddy work, there is (usually) some value in every asset, no matter how bland.

 The trick is to find it.

 In every asset, there are key ideas, concepts, and art.
 Even if they are presented rather badly in the original asset, they can be isolated and pulled from the original asset and revamped.

 This is often the case with whitepapers.
 The asset is often overdesigned or underdesigned, both of which take away from the content itself.
 No one wants to look at a literal, plain white paper.
 But sometimes that’s all you have to work with.
 So you need to make the best of it.

-There are a few things that you want to focus on when trying to make your design promote a “meh” asset.
+You want to focus on a few things when trying to make your design promote a “meh” asset.

 Logos generally look good.
 They usually cost either a lot of money or a lot of time.
 That makes logos a good piece to pull out of just about any asset.
 It retains the brand and is sometimes the only decent graphic you can pull out of a crappy asset.